When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Conclusion

 \section{Conclusion}

-Our work demonstrates that the deployment of expensive LLMs is not strictly necessary for effective decision-making in contextual bandit settings where both numerical and text-based context features are present.
+Our work demonstrates that deploying expensive LLMs is not strictly necessary for effective decision-making in contextual bandit settings where both numerical and text-based features are present.
 Moreover, drawing on recent techniques for uncertainty quantification in LLMs, we propose LLMP-UCB, a novel bandit algorithm to address this setting.
 By investigating the geometry of the problem, we show that lightweight numerical bandits can often match or exceed the performance of complex reasoning agents.
 We put forward an embedding-based assessment that allows practitioners to select the most efficient solution, deploying deep LLM uncertainty estimation only when required by the complexity of the reward function.
-Future work requires detailed analysis with more embedding models and more experiments disambiguating the quality of the embedding model and the intrinsic difficulty of the problem.
+We distill this into a two-step diagnostic in Section~\ref{sec:diagnostic}.
+Future work requires detailed analysis across embedding models and additional experiments to disentangle the quality of the embedding model from the intrinsic difficulty of the problem.
+We further see a fully formal characterization of when embeddings are sufficient, for example, a PAC-style bound on the embeddings' ability to recover different types of reward functions, as an important open problem.
+We view our empirical diagnostic as a necessary first step toward this goal.